grafana/faro-web-sdk/packages/core/README.md

 ## Instrumentations

-Instrumentations are packages that leverage the agent API to provide automatic mechanisms for collecting data.
+Instrumentations are packages that leverage the Faro Web SDK API to provide automatic mechanisms for collecting data.
 They are just simple functions that are executed when the agent is initialized.

 Please note that the `core` package does not contain any instrumentations out of the box and they should be provided by